xoBalt/CYBR-4580/README.md

 # Stream Splitting Moving Target Defense
-Repository for the capstone project.
-This is where we will compose our "proposal".
-This is all markdown so [here](https://www.markdownguide.org/cheat-sheet/) is a link to a helpful cheat sheet that you can use while writing your portion of the proposal.

 ## Executive Summary
 Sending communications along a single channel poses certain risks to the data streams being sent.
 Data which runs via a single route is vulnerable to a variety of threats against confidentiality, integrity, and availability.
 These include the actions of human threat agents who may jeopardize any of these principles via intercepting, modifying, replaying, or outright discarding messages of importance.
 Also of concern is the potential threat by natural occurrences which may interrupt or delay services which remain on one communication channel at a time.